cpdata/meshmind/SETUP.md

 ## 3. Provision external services

-The repository ships with a root `docker-compose.yml` that starts Redis, Memgraph, and Neo4j with sane defaults.
+The repository ships with a root `docker-compose.yml` that starts Redis, Memgraph, Neo4j, the gRPC API server, and the Celery worker with sane defaults.
 Run the stack in the background:

 ```bash
 docker compose up -d